FirstTimeEZ/server-ssl/README.md

 ### Start the Server

+`start-windows.bat` will start the server on port `443` with a `self signed certificate` if you provide no arguments.

 ```
+# Start for development
 ./start-windows.bat

+# Start for production
+./start-windows.bat --cert="your-certificate.pem" --pk="your-private-key.pem"
 ```

+<details> <summary>Show the differences between starting with <a href="https://git-scm.com/downloads/win">Git Bash</a> or Command Prompt</summary>

 Right click and select [`Open Git Bash Here`](https://git-scm.com/downloads/win) in the same folder as `start-windows.bat` (recommended)